johnespinosa/edx-platform/docs/en_us/platform_api/source/course_structure/endpoints.rst

 EdX Platform Course Structure API Endpoints
 ################################################

-Use the edX Platform Course Structure API to view information about courses.
+You use the edX Platform Course Structure API to view information about courses.

 The following tasks and endpoints are currently supported.